Zonulin

 The testing debate

 Most commercial 'zonulin' tests measure a related protein (haptoglobin) using ELISA antibodies that may cross-react with several proteins.
 Independent researchers have shown that these tests don't always measure zonulin specifically.
 So a 'high zonulin' result on a stool or blood test should be interpreted carefully, it suggests something is altering gut permeability, but the specific molecule may not be zonulin itself.
-Monash University and ISAPP both note this caveat.
+Monash University notes that current tests used to identify 'leaky gut' have significant limitations.

 What 'high zonulin' might mean